Heart Copy

 Winters are extremely cold in this part of the county and the temperature on my first morning was a freezing 6℃.
 But I didn’t mind, because the first vehicle to enter the park when the gate opens has an advantage – should a leopard be encountered on a vehicle track, of which there is a heightened possibility in the early mornings and the late evenings, since leopards, like most other cats, are crepuscular and nocturnal, you have a clearer view.
 What’s more, you don’t have to chew up anybody else’s dust, which you must do on these dusty tracks if you’re in the wake of other vehicles.

-An example of the dirt tracks of Jhalana
+Dirt tracks of Jhalana

 We entered the gate on the dot, and I started talking to Cheetal, my driver-cum-guide.
 He told me that the sightings of leopards are generally terrific in the park, but the last two days had been dry.
 The implication is that we had a better chance today, since there had been no sightings in the last few days.
 Of course it’s either that, or: ‘chances are very limited today going by the trend of the last few days.’
 Which line of interpretation you take depends entirely on your attitude.
 As for me, I always enter a jungle with zero expectations, but at the bottom of my heart, as with any wildlife enthusiast, I hope for a good day.